Who is the dietary supplement industry?

 Without pre-market approval, how do we know these products are safe?

 Pre-market approval is not a guarantee of safety, as witnessed by drug products that have been approved by FDA, only to be later recalled due to safety concerns.
-Like food products, dietary supplements do not undergo pre-market approval, but that does not mean that companies don’t do testing, or that products are unsafe.
+Like other food products, dietary supplements do not undergo pre-market approval, but that does not mean that companies don’t do testing, or that products are unsafe.
+A food safety law was also enacted that increased regulation of dietary supplements and enhanced the FDA’s recall authority.
 There are provisions under DSHEA that protect consumers from potentially unsafe products.
-But the overwhelming majority of dietary supplements are safely used by 150 million Americans annually.
+But the overwhelming majority of dietary supplements are safely used by at least half of all Americans annually.

 What did DSHEA do?

 DSHEA specifically reaffirmed the status of dietary supplements as a category of food and created a specific definition for dietary supplements.
 Further, DSHEA provided FDA with additional enforcement authority, including the ability to remove from the market products the agency deems unsafe through: 1) an “imminent hazard” clause which permits FDA to immediately remove a product it considers to present an immediate safety concern and 2) a “significant or unreasonable risk” clause that allows removal of a product considered to pose an unacceptable risk of illness or injury.
 DSHEA also authorized the FDA to regulate industry Good Manufacturing Practices (GMPs).

 Shouldn’t companies have to abide by Good Manufacturing Practices (GMPs)?